-Indicators Special Procedu ral Guarantees
+Indicators: Special P rocedural Guarantees

-1. Are the ere special procedural arrange ments/guarantees for vulnerable people?
+1. Are there special procedural arrangements/guar rantees for vulnerable people?

-☐ Yes ☐ No
+☐ Yes ☐ For certain categories ☐ No

-If for certain categories, spec e for whom detention is accepte
+If for certain categories, specify which: People for whom detention is accepted to be

-damag jing; unaccompanied children, t orture
+damaging; unaccompanied children, torture

-survivo ors
+survivors

 The Home Office has introduced the notion of "safeguarding leads", supervised by a senior official as head of the "safeguarding hub".
-There is limited information on the work of these hubs, however, as the safeguarding policy is an internal document, although limited detail is available through the funding document.190 More information about the safeguarding hubs and the Home Office's approach to vulnerable adults can be found in the 2019 inspection report from the Independent Chief Inspector of Borders and Immigration.191
+There is limited information on the work of these hubs, however, as the safeguarding policy is an internal document, although limited detail is available through the funding document.202 More information about the safeguarding hubs and the Home Office's approach to vulnerable adults can be found in the 2019 inspection report from the Independent Chief Inspector of Borders and Immigration.203

-Guidance on gender issues in the asylum claim sets out good practice in recognising gender-specific forms of persecution and the difficulties that women may face in accessing protection.
-The guidance recognises that discrimination may amount to persecution in countries where serious legal, cultural or social restrictions are placed upon women, and the need to be rigorous in understanding country of origin information when deciding women's claims.
+Guidance on gender issues in the asylum claim sets out good practice in recognising gender-specific forms of persecution and the difficulties that women may face in accessing protection.204 The guidance recognises that discrimination may amount to persecution in countries where serious legal, cultural or social restrictions are placed upon women, and the need to be rigorous in understanding country of origin information when deciding women's claims.